nick-otter/nick-otter.github.io/_posts/2022-09-13-API gateway, an introduction from Alex Xu at ByteByteGo.md

 ---
 layout: post
-title:  "API gateway, An Introduction"
+title:  "An Introduction to API Gateway"
 categories: api
 ---

-# API gateway, An Introduction
+# An Introduction to API Gateway
 {: style="text-align: center"}

 From Alex Xu at ByteByteGo.